centrifuge/documentation/docs/use/originating-assets/index.md

 - You need to be connected with Tinlake with the borrower ETH account that holds the NFT.

 ### Lock the NFT
-- Open the document in Gateway and click on "Open loan" next to the NFT data
+- Open the document in Gateway and click on `Open loan` next to the NFT data
 ![](https://storage.googleapis.com/centrifuge-hackmd/upload_39148b732f72e28584e878186005ec9f.png)

-This will open the Lock NFT page in your Tinlake pool and prefill token registry and token ID from the Gateway document.
+This will open the Lock NFT page in your Tinlake pool, and prefill the token registry and the token ID from the Gateway document.

 An alternative how to access the assets of your pool: